-IBS is a psychosomatic condition (albeit with very real physical symptoms), IBD in cats refers to a group of chronic inflammatory conditions which severely impact the cat's gastrointestinal tract.
+IBS is a psychosomatic condition (albeit with very real physical symptoms).
+However, IBD in cats refers to a group of chronic inflammatory conditions that severely impact the cat's gastrointestinal tract.

 What should have been a moderate immune reaction turns into an out-of-control thickening of the inner lining of the small intestinal tract.
 As a result, the microscopic shape of the lining changes in ways that diminish the cat's ability to digest food.

 IBD Symptoms in Cats

 "She started overtime having diarrhea some months now but not every day along with vomiting.
-The last couple of months she had diarrhea every day and vomiting 3-4 times a week but eats/drinks normally and she plays a lot."
+The last couple of months she had diarrhea every day and vomiting 3-4 times a week.
+But, she eats/drinks normally and she plays a lot."

-Treating IBD in Cats
+Treating Inflammatory Bowel Disease (IBD) in Cats

-During an active episode, your vet may prescribe steroids, antibiotics and possibly probiotics or prebiotics as well.
+During an active episode, your vet may prescribe steroids, antibiotics, and possibly probiotics or prebiotics as well.
 Drugs for dealing with symptoms such as nausea may be prescribed as well.

 You may also want to consider consulting with a veterinarian nutritionist.
 You can find such a specialist via the American College of Veterinary Nutrition (http://www.acvn.org/) or The European College of Veterinarian Comparative Nutrition (http://www.esvcn.eu/).